 Still, that’s not the entire story.
 Raccoons often father (or mother) younger raccoons, meaning that they might be additionally reactive.
 After all, when defending their youth, they’re ready to employ any tactic possible.
 These tactics might include scratching or biting a dog, which it might misinterpret for a wild animal.

-These issues happen a lot, meaning that yes, raccoons do attack dogs.
+These issues happen a lot, meaning that, yes, raccoons do attack dogs.
 Unfortunately, dogs are often misunderstood as coyotes or other predators, and raccoons will quickly strike first.
 Although they provide a warning in the form of a hiss or scream, dogs and other pets often take that as a challenge.
-So, even if the raccoon doesn’t attack first, it might end up fighting back in response to a dog’s challenge.
+So, even if the raccoon doesn’t attack first, it might fight back in response to a dog’s challenge.

 How do raccoons attack?

 These animals attack with their claws and their teeth.
 While they’re not very large, they’re incredibly sharp and can cause extreme damage to a small area.
 Unfortunately, that would include the eyes, nose, or mouth, which raccoons will target.

 Unfortunately, raccoons also carry rabies occasionally, meaning that an encounter could leave your dog with damage and potential viruses if they’re not up to date on vaccinations.
 Either way, things generally aren’t great.
 Fortunately, these claws are tiny, and raccoons usually attempt to injure, not kill, animals.

 Most times, you’ll likely deal with scratches or little stabbed areas.
 These aren’t too immediately dangerous, although they can quickly become infected or transmit a virus to your dog or pet, like rabies.
 However, things can go wrong fast, even with small raccoons, so it’s important to know what to do before any potential attack.